Adyen/adyen-commercetools/README.md

 - The Notification module will process the notification and update the matching commercetools payment accordingly.

 ## Extension module
 Extension module is a public service.
-When CTP Payments change, It receives calls from [API Extensions](https://docs.commercetools.com/http-api-projects-api-extensions), maps and sends the request to Adyen and then returns update actions back to commercetools platform.
+When a commercetools payment object changes, it receives a request from [API Extensions](https://docs.commercetools.com/http-api-projects-api-extensions), maps and sends a request to Adyen and then responds with update actions back to commercetools platform.
 For more info, go to the [Extension module](./extension/README.md).

 ## Notification module